nmaggioni/Simple-JSONdb/README.md

 ## Tests

-Run `npm test` to start the combined Mocha & Chai testing suite.
+Run `npm ci` to install the testing dependencies and `npm test` to start the test suite.